Ericzhiluo/totemdashboard/README.md

 # totemdashboard

 ## To do list:
-1. Bill to setup email system for password recovery and dashboard alerts
-2. Bill to setup growl

-###notes
-1. MQTT broker connection should only occur after login.
+1. Bill: MQTT broker connection should only occur after login.

 ###Components of the dashboard
 1. Device information